phzfi/docker-alpine-wordpress/README.md

 SMTP_HOST
 ```

 This variable changes the host where container tries to send mail from.
-By default this is docker host ```172.17.0.1```.
+By default this is docker host `172.17.0.1`.

 ```
 SMTP_PORT
 ```

 This variable changes the port where container tries to connect in order to send mail.
-By default this is default smtp-port ```25```.
+By default this is `25`.

 ```
 SMTP_TLS